jacques-dup/karchives/docs/history/ages/age_of_the_sun.md

 ---
-title: History - Age of the Sun
+title: Age of the Sun
 summary: A summary of the age of the sun.
 authors:
     - Jacques du Plessis